Shihao-Feng-98/qp_solve_tutorial/README.md

 # QP_solve_tutorial
-The examples for solving BalanceQP and Convex-MPC by using QP-solvers.
+The examples of solving BalanceQP and Convex-MPC by using QP-solvers.